schmidtale/schmidtale/README.md

-- 👋 Hi, I’m @schmidtale
+- 👋 Hi, I’m Alexander Schmidt
-- 👀 I’m interested in Kendo, Japanese Culture.
+- 👀 I’m interested in Kendo, Japanese Language & Culture.
-- 🌱 I’m currently learning C++, Python.
+- 🌱 I’m currently studying Applied Computer Science at HTWG Konstanz - University of Applied Sciences.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 schmidt.trossingen@web.de

 <!---
 schmidtale/schmidtale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.